awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

 # How AWS Snowball Works with the Snowball Edge<a name="how-it-works"></a>

-With AWS Snowball, you can use one of two devices\.
+With AWS Snowball, Edge you can use one of two devices\.
 From this guide, you can learn how to use AWS Snowball with an AWS Snowball Edge device\.
 The devices are owned by AWS, and they reside at your on\-premises location while they're in use\.

 There are three job types you can use with an AWS Snowball Edge device\.
 Although the job types differ in their use cases, every job type has the same workflow for how you order, receive, and return devices\.